-Students are responsible for the care and maintenance of all issued books and materials assigned to them.
-At the appropriate time the assigned books and/or materials will be returned.
-Lost or damaged books and/or materials will require payment.
+Students are responsible for the care and maintenance of all school-issued computers, books and materials assigned to them.
+At the appropriate time, the assigned books and/or materials will be returned.
+Lost or damaged computers, books and/or materials will require payment.